MicrosoftDocs/azure-devops-docs/docs/report/analytics/enable-analytics-velocity.md

 ---
 title: Add an Analytics widget to a dashboard
-titleSuffix: VSTS
+titleSuffix: Azure DevOps
-description: Quickstart guide that shows you how to add an Analytics widget to a dashboard for Visual Studio Team Services ms.prod: devops ms.technology: devops-analytics ms.manager: douge
+description: Quickstart guide that shows you how to add an Analytics widget to a dashboard for Azure DevOps ms.prod: devops ms.technology: devops-analytics ms.manager: douge